Posts from — September 2011

 September 29, 2011 No Comments

 Even in the age of electronic communication, college students love to receive “real” mail.
-Perhaps the mail that college students love to receive the most are those wonderful care packages from home.
-It is possible to find services that will send a care package for you, and these are fun to receive, too, but nothing beats something put together lovingly from home.
+Perhaps the mail that college students love to receive the most are those care packages from home.
+Nothing beats something put together lovingly from home, and receiving presents – even small tokens – really brightens a student’s day!

 September 26, 2011 1 Comment